top of page

 Busy students learning about pollinators & host plants at the Albertus Cottage Wildflower Garden in Orange City, FL.

-Planting flowers, specifically Florida natives, host plants (for larvae), and nectar plants (for bees and butterflies), can provide an exciting outdoor classroom for your students!Florida is home to 180 native butterfly species and over 300 native bee species.
+Planting flowers, specifically Florida natives, host plants (to host insect larvae), and nectar plants (for bees and butterflies), can provide an exciting outdoor classroom for your students!Florida is home to 180 native butterfly species and over 300 native bee species.
 Your young scientist can explore Florida's rich ecosystem by planting for bees, butterflies, birds, and other wildlife.

 THE BIG QUESTION!